 Introduction to Biosurfactants

-Surfactants is short for SURFace ACTive AgeNTs, which are amphiphilic molecules that reduce the surface tension of a liquid, enabling them to act as detergents, wetting agents, emulsifiers, foaming agents, or dispersants.
+Surfactant is short for SURFace ACTive AgeNT, which are amphiphilic molecules that reduce the surface tension of a liquid, enabling them to act as detergents, wetting agents, emulsifiers, foaming agents, or dispersants.
 Over 20 million tonnes of surfactants are produced every year, but only 4% are fully biobased and less than 0.5% are produced biologically (e.g. plant extraction, biocatalysis or microbial fermentation).
-Surface active agents are used in almost every industry, from cleaning products to high value pharmaceutical applications.
+Surfactants are used in almost every industry, from cleaning products to high value pharmaceutical applications.
 Biosurfactants have recently attracted strong attention from surfactant producers because the consumer demand for greener products has gone mainstream.
 Particularly the cosmetic and personal care industry are now serious about making the switch to bio-based ingredients.

 Our Biosurfactant Technology Platform